ckaotik/Broker_Garbage/readme.txt

 3. I got an error!!!11!1!
 -----------------
 Well, that's not good, but it's good ;) If you report an error I can have a look to fix it.
 Of course, there shouldn't be any errors in the first place but you know ...
 I'm only human, too.
 To report a bug just log on to WoWInterface.com or curse.com and leave me a message or a comment (the full links can be found at the top of this file) giving as much information as you can.
 On curse it even offers a bug tracker and I wouldn't mind you using it.
+Some info you should always include:

 * When did it happen? (on login, on /reload, when selling, ...)
 * What happened? ("The tooltip went blank.", "The tooltip sticks to the cursor.", ...)